 - Check your host institution AND Holy Cross email accounts on a regular basis.
-You will get crucial information sent to both accounts throughout the year.
-Add us to your Skype contacts: studyabr@holycross.edu - Watch your email for Crusader Internship Fund emails from Ms. Pamela Ahearn for summer internship opportunities; and for Scholarships, Grants and Grad School from Dr. Tony Cashman (see the Study Abroad Manual).
-They are also available by Skype, email, and phone. - Do not ignore emails from our office or from your advisors overseas.
+You will get crucial information sent to both accounts throughout the year. - Watch your email for Crusader Internship Fund emails from Ms. Pamela Ahearn for summer internship opportunities; and for Scholarships, Grants and Grad School from Dr. Tony Cashman (see the Study Abroad Manual).
+They are also available by email and phone. - Do not ignore emails from our office or from your advisors overseas.
 It is considered especially rude overseas not to reply to your advisors.
 If they ask a specific question, answer it.
 If they're just checking in, thank them for their concern.
 If they are inviting you to an event or meeting, respond whether or not you can make the meeting.